It's a New Day in Public Health.

 Where: Open House Meetings for various hazardous waste sites in Florida

-- Arkla Terra, Tampa, Florida
+- Arkla Terra, Tampa, Hillsborough County, Florida

-- Fairfax Wood Treaters, Jacksonville, Florida
+- Fairfax Wood Treaters, Jacksonville, Duval County, Florida

-DOH was able to communicate with most of the community members that were present before and after the meetings.
+FDOH was able to communicate with most of the community members that were present before and after the meetings.
 Furthermore, DOH provided educational materials about the chemicals of concerns, how to prevent exposure to those chemicals, as well as possible effects of those chemicals to human health.
 Some of the material was provided in English and Spanish.

-DOH achieved the short-term outcome of calming the community members and helped them to have a better understanding of the chemical they may have been exposed to.
+FDOH achieved the short-term outcome of calming the community members and helped them to have a better understanding of the chemical they may have been exposed to.
 Thus, DOH increased awareness and knowledge; and hopefully helped to change the behaviors of community members.

 Where: Jasper Laundry & Dry Cleaners, Jasper, Ocala, Florida